KhanRana/PP5-mildew-detection-in-cherry-leaves/README.md

 ### The rationale to map the business requirements to the Data Visualisations and ML tasks

 - Business requirement 1 <br>
-  As the client is interested in in differenciating a healthy leaf from a mildew contained, it make it a calssification problem.
-We have should have dataset of two classes: healthy; and powdery mildew".
-We will then check if the data is balanced: means both classes have similar label frequency.
-If the frequency is similar then the data is balanced, and we can proceed to the further analysis.
+  As the client is interested in differentiating a healthy leaf from the mildew contained, it makes it a classification problem.
+We should have a dataset of two classes: healthy; and powdery mildew".
+We will then check if the data is balanced: which means both classes have similar label frequency.
+If the frequency is similar then the data is balanced, and we can proceed to further analysis.
 The first of which would be to create an `Image Montage` to visually see the difference between the two using the known dataset.
 An `Image Montage` provides examples from each dataset.
-We also look at average image and variability image for both classes to see the pattens on both leaves.
+We also look at the average image and variability image for both classes to see the patterns on both leaves.

 - Business requirement 2 <br>
-  If the dataset is balnced than it would not need extensive cleaning and we can proceed to the answer the second requirement: predicting whether a new leaf is healthy of powdery mildew contained.
+  If the dataset is balanced then it would not need extensive cleaning and we can proceed to the answer to the second requirement: predicting whether a new leaf is healthy of powdery mildew contained.
 We will provide the client with a dashboard.
-For the image prediction we will use `Convolution Neural Network` to train the ML model.
-The model can identify patterns, colors, and variation to classify the leaves.
-We will develop a dashboard that would have both features of showing image montage and a prediction feature.
-This will improve the client operations by minimising human efforts to identify affected plants.
+For the image prediction, we will use `Convolution Neural Network` to train the ML model.
+The model can identify patterns, colors, and variations to classify the leaves.
+We will develop a dashboard that would have both features of showing an image montage and a prediction feature.
+This will improve the client operations by minimizing human efforts to identify affected plants.
 The client should be able to use the dashboard for any number of cherry leaves and provide healthy fruit to their clients.

-In the following section we will look at the case for this study and see if it makes a ML business case.
+In the following section, we will look at the case for this study and see if it makes an ML business case.

 ### ML Business Case

-In this section we will look at individual elements of the case and justify how it is a ML business case.
+In this section, we will look at individual elements of the case and justify how it is an ML business case.

 1. What are the business requirements?<br>
    The client would like a tool to identify healthy cherry leaves from powdery mildew contained.
-   We understand that ML can be used to identify images and differentiate one from the other if a a model has been trained to an acceptable accuracy level.
+   We understand that ML can be used to identify images and differentiate one from the other if a model has been trained to an acceptable accuracy level.

 2. Is there any business requirement that can be answered with conventional data analysis?<br>
-   The requirement 1 can be solved using traditional data analysis methods.
+   The Requirement 1 can be solved using traditional data analysis methods.
 However, the second requirement can not be solved using traditional data analysis approaches therefore we would need an ML tool to tackle the challenge.

 3. Does the client need a dashboard or an API endpoint?<br>
    The client needs a dashboard.

 4. Can you break down the project into Epics and User Stories?<br>
-   The project can be broken down into epics and sotries.
+   The project can be broken down into epics and stories.
 Please see [User Stories](documents/stories/user_stories.md)

 5. Ethical or Privacy concerns?<br>
    The client provided the data under an NDA (non-disclosure agreement), therefore the data should only be shared with professionals that are officially involved in the project.
 Please see [Dataset Content](#dataset-content)

-6. What does the client consider as a successful project outcome?<br>
+6. What does the client consider a successful project outcome?<br>
-   The client can visaully see and differentiate healthy leaves from powdery mildew contained ones.
+   The client can visually see and differentiate healthy leaves from powdery mildew-contained ones.
-   Image montage can be created that shows both types of leaves
+   An image montage can be created that shows both types of leaves

-The client will also be able to predict if a leaf is helthy or contains powdery mildew by uploading images to the dashboard.
+The client will also be able to predict if a leaf is healthy or contains powdery mildew by uploading images to the dashboard.

 7. What are the model's inputs and intended outputs?<br>
    The input is a cherry leaf image and the output is a prediction of whether the cherry leaf is healthy or contains powdery mildew.